Spacetime Supersymmetry in the Truncated Lattice Schwinger Model

-We note that similar interesting phenomena also occur in the truncated lattice abelian-Higgs model at $\theta=0$.
-With a positive Maxwell term, the model is always in the confined phase and has no phase transition.
-However, a negative Maxwell term leads to a deconfined phase.
+We have also found similar interesting phenomena in the truncated lattice Abelian-Higgs model at $\theta=0$.
+With a positive Maxwell term, the model is always in the {disordered} phase and has no phase transition.
+However, a negative Maxwell term leads to {an ordered} phase.
 The transition between these phases includes both a first-order part and an Ising-type second-order part, separated by a tricritical Ising point.
-These follow from known properties of the quantum Blume-Capel model as explained in the Supplemental Material.
+These follow from known properties of the quantum Blume-Capel model as explained in Appendix \ref{app:IntOut}.
 We will not further discuss this model in the rest of the main text.

 \ShortSecTitle{Model}

 The Kogut-Susskind Hamiltonian of the massive Schwinger model on a lattice is given by \cite{lattice_hamiltonian}

 where $a$ is the lattice constant, $g$ is the elementary charge, and $m$ is the mass of the fermion.
 The operators $\hat{f}_n^\dagger$ and $\hat{f}_n$ represent the creation and the annihilation operator of a fermion on the site $n$, and the gauge field operators living on the link between site $n$ and site $n+1$ obey the commutation relation